 Given the historical references presented above, those of us living today can only begin to consider the complexity of this inherently unjust situation.
 Without diminishing the seriousness of slavery, we can recognize the level of familiarity among these four, given that Ann Eliza referenced Hannah and Tinnan in her will.
 We can also contemplate the fact that Hannah named her two children John and Anne.

-Though enslaved, could Hannah and Tinnan be recognized not merely as servants, but did they have roles as managers of Blandwood?
-Without their competence, their agency, and their resilience, Blandwood would have failed to operate as a seat of a powerful and influential family in North Carolina.
+Though enslaved, could Hannah and Tinnan be recognized not merely as ensalved workers, but as managers of Blandwood?
+Without their skills, their agency, and their resilience, Blandwood would have failed to operate as a seat of a powerful and influential family in North Carolina.
 Through Hannah and Tinnan, and other enslaved workers like them, Blandwood earned a reputation as “the most elegant residence of any private gentleman in the State.”
 It is our responsibility to learn about historical places not only by seeing and visiting them and listening to representational stories about them, but also by taking the time and effort to acknowledge, learn from, and imagine beyond the fragmented documentation about the important, if largely overlooked, people who were central to such history.
 Hannah Jones and Tinnan Morehead are two such people.

 Preservation Greensboro contributes a key role in the growth of Greensboro’s economy and vitality through tourism, reinvestment, and place-making.
 With diverse initiatives that help you to restore, explore, and connect with your community, Preservation Greensboro provides a voice for revitalization, improved quality of life, and conservation of historic resources for future generations.
 Are you a member yet?
 Learn more about Greensboro’s only member-supported preservation organization by exploring our website or joining our Facebook page.
 Please join us today!